 Let’s break down the basics:

-A subset of topics or themes that form the foundation for your overall content strategy.
-Sometimes called “content buckets,” pillars represent relevant topics for your target audiences.
+Sometimes called a content bucket or a brand pillar, a content pillar is a subset of a topic or theme that forms the foundation for your overall content strategy.
+Each represents relevant topics for your target audiences.

 Keyword research is the analysis of what type of words and topics people search for regarding your business.
-These words can be gathered from the research you have conducted about your target audience, and these particular keywords can be used to create a meaningful impact on your audience.
+These words are at the heart of good SEO content writing and can be gathered from the research you have conducted about your target audience.

-Companies that publish more than 16 posts a month generate 3.5 times more traffic than those which publish less than four times.
-Coming up with that amount of website content — plus social media posts — is going to be near impossible to wing.
+Companies that publish more than 16 posts a month to their website generate 3.5 times more traffic than those which publish less than four times.
+Coming up with that amount of website content — plus social media posts — will be nearly impossible to wing.

-That is why all businesses need an editorial calendar.
-Editorial calendars should map out blog topics at least one month in advance.
-This will help you and your team stay organized and on track, instead of scrambling for content.
+That is why all businesses need a content calendar.
+Calendars should map out blog topics and social media posts at least two weeks in advance — this can be accomplished quickly and easily by content batching.
+This process will help you stay organized and on track, instead of scrambling for content.

 Having a schedule will also help you keep your content consistent.
 This is key to keeping your audience interested and coming back for more.

 Tools like Trello or Google Sheets make setting up an editorial calendar simple.

 Having a content plan in place is the first step, but it is all for not if it’s not performing well or meeting your growth goals.

 Setting goals for your content marketing campaign is better known in the industry as establishing Key Performance Indicators or KPIs.
 KPIs essentially answer the question, What do you want to achieve with your content?